HLR/SpRL/readme.md

 In addition spatial relation in the image side are detected through `PrepositionClassifier`.
 A collection of pre-trained word localization classifiers is used to connect text and image modalities.
 Finally, we used global inference over the two modalities to adjust final predictions.

+- [**Anaphora Resolution for Improving Spatial Relation Extraction from Text**](src/main/scala/edu/tulane/cs/hetml/nlp/sprl/Anaphora/README.md) : In this work, we highlight the difficulties that the anaphora can make in the extraction of spatial relations.
+We use external multi-modal (here visual genome) resources to find the most probable candidates for resolving the anaphoras that refer to the landmarks of the spatial relations.
+We then use global inference to decide jointly on resolving the anaphora and extraction of the spatial relations.